zakuraevs/Flocking-Simulation/README.md

 - The simulation window can be resized by dragging the window edges.
 This resized the edges of the simulation too.
 - New characters can be added by left-clicking the black area.
-- The toolbar at the bottow of the screen allows adjusting simulation parameters:
+- The toolbar at the bottom of the screen allows adjusting simulation parameters:
-  - Detection radius: how far each character can 'see' other characters around itself
+  - Detection radius: how far each character can 'see' other characters around itself.
-  - Speed: the speed of characters
+  - Speed: the speed of characters.
-  - Separation: the strength of behavior causing characters to a void each other
+  - Separation: the strength of behavior causing characters to a void each other.
-  - Cohesion: the strength of behavior causing characters to be attracted to each other
+  - Cohesion: the strength of behavior causing characters to be attracted to each other.
-  - Allignment: the strength of behavior causing characters to face the same direction
+  - Allignment: the strength of behavior causing characters to face the same direction.
-  - See-ahead: the distance characters can see obstacles in front of themselves
+  - See-ahead: the distance characters can see obstacles in front of themselves.
-  - Avoidance: The strength of behavior causing characters to avoid obstacles
+  - Avoidance: The strength of behavior causing characters to avoid obstacles.
-  - Gravity: a button that toggles gravitational pull towards the center of the simulation
+  - Gravity: a button that toggles gravitational pull towards the center of the simulation.
-  - Clear: A button that removes all characters and obstacles
+  - Clear: A button that removes all characters and obstacles.
-  - Adding:vehicles/obstacles: Chooses whether characters or obstacles are being added by left clicks
+  - Adding vehicles/obstacles: Chooses whether characters or obstacles are being added by left clicks.
  - The top menu bar has the following functionality:
   - File: Saving the simulation state into a text file and laoding it from one.
 Resetting the simulation.
-  - Controls: Showing or hiding obstacle-related controls
+  - Controls: Showing or hiding obstacle-related controls.
-  - Help: Offers pop-up windows with instructions
+  - Help: Offers pop-up windows with instructions.
-  - Presets: Offers simulation presets with characters and obstacles in specific locations
+  - Presets: Offers simulation presets with characters and obstacles in specific locations.
   - Themes: Offers different choices for the visual appearance of the program.

 ## Known issues